aiidateam/aiida-quantumespresso/docs/source/user_guide/get_started/examples/pw_tutorial.rst

 At the beginning, however, you may have some calculations that you already have run and are sitting in some folders, and that you want to import inside AiiDA.

-This can be achieved with the ``PwImmigrant`` class described below, for which you can find a tutorial :ref:`here <pwimmigrant-tutorial>`.
+This can be achieved with the immigration tools described below, for which you can find a tutorial :ref:`here <pwimmigrant-tutorial>`.